fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 There also some things missing, again to be expected for a beginning phase of a parallel run.
 No EIC codes are given and many CNEC names look like placeholders.
 Information about  substations of a constraint is only filled in sparsely.
 Validation corrections for net security are also not present yet.
-Virtual capacities (AMR) are mainly zero, that is quite rare in CORE FlowBased and I am not sure if that is due to not publishing all of them or if they are indeed not needed.
+Virtual capacities (AMR) are mainly zero, that is quite rare in CORE Flowbased and I am not sure if that is due to not publishing all of them or if they are indeed not needed.

 Now to visualize the domain for some quick checks.
 In figure 1 below the average Remaining Available Margin (RAM) is shown per TSO as a percentage of the total capacity possible on a line (Fmax) over all presolved constraints.